joncfoo/cross-compile-go/readme.md

 # Thanks

-Prior art for using Zig as a cross-compiler goes to [Loris Cro](https://github.com/kristoff-it)'s [article](https://zig.news/kristoff/building-sqlite-with-cgo-for-every-os-4cic).
+* Prior art for using Zig as a cross-compiler: [Loris Cro](https://github.com/kristoff-it)'s [article](https://zig.news/kristoff/building-sqlite-with-cgo-for-every-os-4cic).
   Check the details in the article for why we omit debug info for the macOS binaries.
+* Addition of `-buildmode=pie` for macOS targets: https://github.com/ziglang/zig/issues/15439
+* Linking against macOS SDK: https://github.com/ziglang/zig/issues/1349